Kaikoura Airport

-Kaikoura Airport (IATA: KBZ, ICAO: NZKI) is an uncontrolled aerodrome located 4 NM southwest of Kaikoura at Peketa in the South Island of New Zealand.
+Kaikoura Airport (IATA: KBZ, ICAO: NZKI) is an uncontrolled aerodrome located 4 NM southwest of Kaikōura at Peketa in the South Island of New Zealand.

 History

 The Airport was opened in 1964.
 It was constructed by council staff at a cost of 4000 pounds.
 It had an original grass runway of 575 m.

 In 1983, the Kaikoura Aero Club was formed.
 In late 1995, the runway was sealed for the increased traffic and to protect it from damage caused by rabbits.

 In 1990–91, Air Charter Ltd operated scheduled flights to Christchurch using Cessna 210 aircraft.
 On 19 July 2004, Sounds Air started twice daily services from Wellington using its Airvan aircraft.
 But these also ended as of May 2009 as they were not a success.

-On 21 November 2016, Sounds Air began a temporary daily Monday to Friday air service from Kaikoura to Blenheim and Christchurch, after the main transport links to the town were severed by the 2016 Kaikoura earthquake.
+On 21 November 2016, Sounds Air began a temporary daily Monday to Friday air service from Kaikōura to Blenheim and Christchurch, after the main transport links to the town were severed by the 2016 Kaikōura earthquake.
 The service was planned to run for at least three weeks, using the company's Cessna Caravan.
 It was extended to the end of December 2017.

-Wings Over Whales, a scenic flight operator based at Kaikoura offers whale watching and other charter flights.
+Wings Over Whales, a scenic flight operator based at Kaikōura offers whale watching and other charter flights.